• Sarah B. McClure

 • Welcome!

-Our research is grounded in ecological theory and we address questions of environmental and social impacts of domestication, food acquisition strategies, adaptations to shifting natural and social environments, and demographic change.
+My research is grounded in ecological theory and I address questions of environmental and social impacts of domestication, food acquisition strategies, adaptations to shifting natural and social environments, and demographic change.

 • People